Free Discourse forum hosting for community-friendly GitHub projectsErlend Sogge Heggen March 4, 2016

 - Please understand that approval is ultimately at our discretion as we work out the details of this program.

-- There is a bandwidth limit of 100k monthly page views, equivalent to our Standard hosting plan.
+- There is a bandwidth limit of 50k monthly page views, equivalent to half of our Standard hosting plan.

-- If you exceed our bandwidth limit – which is very unlikely, unless your project is enormous – you have two options:
+- If you exceed our bandwidth limit (for several consecutive months) you have two options:

 - We’ll help you move to self-hosting, either on your own server or any Docker compatible cloud (a $20/month Digital Ocean droplet should suffice).

-- Upgrade to our Business hosting plan at 50% off.
+- Upgrade to our Standard hosting plan at 50% off.

 - Absolutely zero lock-in!
-You are free to download a complete Discourse export from your web browser and migrate away from our free hosting at any time.
+You are free to download a complete Discourse export and migrate away from our free hosting at any time.

 Can’t see the form?
 Use this link instead.